-What can you do to tackle short term absence and sickness?
+What can you do to tackle short-term absence and sickness?

 1. Review your sickness policy and procedures

-All of us have come to rely on alternative means of communication such as Zoom or WhatsApp whilst working remotely, in some of the businesses we work with it has become the norm for an employee to report their absence via a text message first thing in the morning.
+Many of us have come to rely on alternative means of communication such as Zoom or WhatsApp whilst working remotely, in some of the businesses we work with it has become the norm for an employee to report their absence via a text message first thing in the morning.
 The issue with this is that a text can be easily overlooked by the manager and also removes any accountability from the staff member.

-This means that now is a good time to go back and review your sickness policy – what are staff expected to do?
 Standard practice is to let a manager know via a telephone conversation before a specific time on the day of the absence.
-Whilst the ways in which we now work have changed, it is a good idea to revert back to old practices and remind staff of this procedure.
+Whilst the ways in which some of us now work may have changed, it is a good idea to revert back to old practices and remind staff of this procedure.

-1. Hold a return-to-work meeting
+2. Hold a return-to-work meeting

 Although it may seem excessive to meet with staff returning from a short-term absence, it can benefit your business in the long term.
 Absences can soon build up and potential issues can be missed if it’s not properly logged and addressed.

 Listen to any suggestions they may have especially if their illness was caused or exacerbated by work.
-This conversation can make a big difference, especially if an employee is struggling with their wellbeing.
+This conversation can make a big difference, especially if an employee is struggling with their well-being.
 Once again it also registers the absence and helps to make staff accountable.

-1. Look at your wellbeing policy
+3. Look at your wellbeing policy

 Does your business have a wellbeing policy that looks after staff?
 A good policy can help employees balance work in a positive way and avoid unnecessary absences.
-CIPD has some useful factsheets on how to create a wellbeing policy (you can also read our guide to setting one up in your business).

-1. Consider an OH referral
+4. Consider an OH referral

 OH should be able to provide you with more information on the employee’s condition and how it might impact their work.
 It can also advise on ways to support an employee and reasonable adjustments you might be able to consider to adapt your workplace.